Maponos: Welsh mythology

-His name lives on in Arthurian romance in the guise of Mabon, Mabuz, and Mabonagrain.
+A similar character in Welsh literature is Mabon son of Mellt, who may in fact be the same as Mabon son of Modron.

+Scholars Proinsias Mac Cana and Roger Sherman Loomis suggested that Maponos survived in Arthurian mythology as Mabon, Mabuz and Mabonagrain.

 Irish mythology

 His counterpart in Irish mythology would seem to be Mac(c) ind Ó‘c (Hamp 1999) (“Young Son”, “Young Lad”), an epithet of Angus or Oengus, the eternally youthful spirit to be found in Newgrange called Bruigh na Bóinne, a pre-Celtic Neolithic barrow or chambered tomb.
 Irish mythology portrays him as the son of the Dagda, a king of the Irish gods, and of Boann, a personification of the River Boyne.
 In Irish mythology, the Macc Óc frequently features as a trickster and a lover.